 Don’t become obsessed with watching funds or the market.
 The primary advantage of index funds is that they manage themselves.
 There’s no reason to check the market or the fund’s performance every day.

 Monitor your funds with a good portfolio tracker.
-The advantage of index funds is that you do not have to watch them all the time.
+The advantage of index funds is that you do not have to watch them constantly.
 Smart investors will check fund performance on a monthly or bi-monthly basis.
-Sometimes you will have to sell funds if to tax loss harvest.
+Sometimes, you will have to sell funds due to tax loss harvest.

-ETFs index funds are among the best long-term investments for smart investors, as they can make money from index funds if they are careful.
+ETF index funds are among the best long-term investments for smart investors, as they can profit from index funds if they are careful.

-- Related Article: ETFs vs. Mutual Funds vs. Index Funds: Simply Explained
+- Related Article: ETFs vs. Mutual Funds vs. Index Funds: Explained